 10. Elle Mills

-Elle Mills hit 1 million subscribers on her youtube channel this year and of all the many YouTubers out there who could deserve it, Elle does.
+Elle Mills hit 1 million subscribers on her youtube channel a few years ago and of all the many YouTubers out there who could deserve it, Elle does.
 Her channels’ got it all, from the lols to the luls.
 Elle released her coming out story which she shared last year and filled us with all the feels.
 We highly recommend you check out Elle’s channel, she’s a badass creator and we’re big fans. 😍

 Who inspires you?